nikita-data/nikita-data/README.md

   </a>

 ---
+### 📌 About Me :

-- 🧠 I'm Computer Science student from Russia
+- 🧠 I'm Data Data Analyst from Moscow
-- 🌱 I’m currently learning C++ and Python
+- 🌱 I’m currently learning ML and AI
-- 🎨 Interests: Reading, writing and going to the art galleries
+- 🎨 Interests: Reading, writing and fitness
-- ⚡  Fun fact: I'm vegan and a big fan of plushies
-- 😄 Pronouns: she/her
+- :man_technologist: Retrieving, processing ang visualizing data from different sources.
+- :game_die: Expert in Theory of Probabilities, Statistic and A/B testing

 ---